NG-ZORRO/ng-zorro-antd/docs/experimental.en-US.md

 ### Using the experimental components

-Import the `NgModule` for the component you want to use, then just like normal components to use it.
+Import the `NgModule` and styles for the component you want to use, then just like normal components to use it.

 ```ts
   import { NzResizableModule } from 'ng-zorro-antd/resizable';